cafaro/PUDDSKETCH/README.md

 # PUDDSKETCH

-A C++ implementation of a parallel version of the UDDSketch algorithm [\[1\]][2] for quantile estimation
+A C++ implementation of a parallel version of the UDDSketch algorithm [\[1\]][2] for quantile estimation.

+We also provide:

+- a parallel version of DDSketch (see the ParallelDDSketch directory);
-The code also includes parallel version of both the KLL and REQ quantile algorithms, based on the Apache DataSketches library.
+- parallel version of both the KLL and REQ quantile algorithms, based on the Apache DataSketches library.

 # Build
 Tested on Linux and on MacOS; it shoukld work on other UNIX-like OSes.